schmich/crypto-address-visualizer/README.md

 **3. Repeat across websites and compare images and checksums to ensure addresses are the same**

+When comparing visualizations, everything should be identical, though hosts can be different if the addresses are on different websites.

 <img src="assets/screenshot-visualizer.png">

 ## Privacy & Security

-The following steps have been taken to maximize privacy and security when using this extension:
+The following steps have been taken to maximize privacy and security when using Crypto Address Visualizer:

 1. **This extension is fully open source**